betaflight/blackbox-log-viewer/Readme.md

 The best performing web browser tends to be Google Chrome, especially when trying to play your flight video at the same time.

-This tool is currently in the Alpha stage, so a number of features have yet to be implemented:
+This tool is currently in the Alpha stage, so a number of key features have yet to be implemented:

-- There is no option for choosing which values you want to graph
 - There is no control over the amount of smoothing applied to the graph lines
 - There is no way to single-step between loop iterations with the arrow keys